About Us

 Mission

 Yendor Theatre Company (YTC) is a creative, educational and transformative haven for emerging and established Black, Brown, and LGBTQIA+ artists.
-YTC is dedicated to developing original, boundary-pushing work that is rooted in the lived-experiences of both the artists and the historically-resilient communities where the art is being created; bridging divides between communities and modeling what it means to center equity and justice in both its processes and artistic products
+YTC is dedicated to developing original, boundary-pushing work that is rooted in the lived-experiences of both the artists and the historically-resilient communities where the art is being created; bridging divides between communities and modeling what it means to center equity and justice in both its processes and artistic products.

 Artists are supported and recognized for driving transformational change in historically resilient communities